colab-nyuad/HyperKGQA/README.md

   model.pt

 ## Run KGQA <a name="kgqa"></a>

-Example commands to run KGQA on MetaQA and WQSP are in the folder <strong>examples</strong>.
-Please not that the results presented in the Tables 4 and 5 include the postprocessing stage.
-To reproduce them, please run the commands in the files with suffix <em>with_relation_matching</em>.

-QA model and relation matching checkpoints are saved in the same folder as embeddings.

 Current implementation can be run in two modes: question embedding and relation composition.
 To run the code in the mode of relation composition, please make the following changes:
 <ul>
-  <li>1968.
-A great year!</li>
-  <li>I think 1969 was second best.</li>
+  <li>In the file qamodels/base_qamodel.py please uncomment lines 58-64,83 and comment the lines 66-67,82 </li>
+  <li>In the file qamodel/sbert_qamodel.py please uncomment line 45 and comment line 46</li>
+  <li>In the file optimizers/optimizer.py please uncomment lines 50-51 and comment line 48</li>
 </ul>

+Example commands to run KGQA on MetaQA and WQSP are in the folder <strong>examples</strong>.
+Please not that the results presented in the Tables 4 and 5 include the postprocessing stage.
+To reproduce them, please run the commands in the files with suffix <em>with_relation_matching</em> in the mode of relation composition.

+QA model and relation matching checkpoints are saved in the same folder as embeddings.

 ## Results <a name="results"></a>
 All results on KGQA are available in the manuscript.
 Please refer to the Tables 3-7.
 Here we present the results on Link Prediction.